 Your toilet bowl is in touch with water which contains different types of minerals.
 These minerals lead to limescale residue which can be quite ugly.
-Here are a few tips how to clean limescale from toilet bowl.
+Here are a few tips on how to clean limescale from toilet bowl.
 You will also find reviews of the best limescale removing products, such as the Bio-Clean, you can get from Amazon today!

 What causes limescale build-up in toilet bowls?

 So why does limescale occur?
-Well, the toilet bowl contains certain amount of water in it at all times.
+Well, the toilet bowl contains a certain amount of water in it at all times.
 This water is full of minerals like calcium.
 Over a period of time, the calcium deposits start to build up, causing those yellowish, orange or sometimes even brown rings around your toilet bowl.